 4. Collège de l’Île

-Studying in Prince Edward Island can surely be a unique experience for international students!
-If you want to pay lower tuition fees, you can choose from many universities in PEI, so consider the schools we listed above and learn more about them.
-Links are provided to each institution for more tuition and other information.
+Studying in Prince Edward Island can be a unique experience for international students.
+If you want to pay lower tuition fees, you can choose from several affordable schools in PEI, so consider the institutions listed above and learn more about them.
+Links are provided to each institution for tuition and other information.

 We hope this article on cheap universities in Prince Edward Island was helpful.
 Make sure also to check out our Canada Page and the Open Courses for International Students for more information about studying in this North American country!